Welcome to my website.

 This is where you can find out about me, about the books I write, about my work for Charleston, and about how to contact me.

-My new book, ALL THE RAGE: Pleasure, Pain, Power - Stories from the Frontline of Beauty, was published by Virago on 11 April 2024.
+My new book, ALL THE RAGE: Pleasure, Pain, Power - Stories from the Frontline of Beauty, was published in the UK by Virago on 11 April 2024.

 https://store.virago.co.uk/products/all-the-rage